Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If your pain is not well controlled by taking morphine, or you have any unexpected side effects, see your doctor.
+If your pain is not well controlled with morphine, or you have any unexpected or unwanted side effects, see your doctor.

 Resources and support

-See also this list of medicines that contain morphine to read the consumer medicine information (CMI) leaflet for the brand prescribed.
+See also this list of medicines that contain morphine to read the Consumer Medicines Information (CMI) leaflet for the brand prescribed.
 You can also:

 • Call 1300 MEDICINE (1300 633 424) to talk about the medicines you are taking for your pain.